danielsomerfield/howami/README.md

 * Offline sync

 # TODO

+## IAC
+* Create VPN
+* Create task
+* Create a service for the task

+## Path to production
+* After smoke test in circle ci, push the container to dockerhub
+* Call into AWS to trigger fargate to pull down the container

 ## Cleanup
 - replace links with user defined networks in compose
 - remove dependency ordering so services don't count on it